Investment Funds

 A number of law offices have cooperation agreements with renowned international law firms, instilling confidence that the local industry can grow and create an attractive environment for the establishment of funds, fund management and servicing companies.
 Banking, custody and depositary services can be sourced locally as Cyprus-based banks have formed strategic relationships with renowned global custodians and international prime brokers in order to meet the needs of asset managers and funds.

-In addition, the island is increasingly on the radar of digital finance companies and could be picking up more investment in this space.
-With increasing demand from start-up fintech companies, hedge funds and other financial services players, Cyprus is also making a name for itself in the blockchain arena.
+With increasing demand from start-up fintech companies, hedge funds and other financial services players, Cyprus is also making a name for itself in the digital finance and blockchain arena.
 With a surge in the number of pioneering blockchain and crypto start-ups and a government supporting digital infrastructure development, the talent in this sector is positioning Cyprus as an ideal location for new initiatives in structuring tech-focused investment funds.

-As the market and fund sizes continue to grow, Cyprus is well on its way of becoming more attractive to big name international service providers such as custodians, fund administrators and distributors.
 The introduction of tax and re-domiciliation incentives for funds and fund managers, the modernisation of procedures and the further reduction of bureaucracy are expected to help convince additional international players to join Cyprus’ flourishing funds industry.
+As the market and fund sizes continue to grow, Cyprus is well on its way to becoming more attractive to big name international service providers such as custodians, fund administrators and distributors.

 Cooperation Partners